- What is a Gantt Chart?

 It becomes hard to share large Gantt or plan file sizes without the enterprise integration of a sharing-hub like Sharepoint.
 Even with Sharepoint, other people you want to share the file with also require the desktop license of the planning software, which can further increase costs.

-Online project management or Gantt chart software supports ease of sharing and collaborative project planning.
+Online Gantt chart software supports ease of sharing and collaborative project planning.
 Because the software is 100% online, anyone you invite can not only see your project plan, but update their tasks and attach files right to the tasks they’re working on.
 And the costs are dramatically less than the desktop versions, because there’s no costly server installations, integrations and associated license costs for each user.

 Ultimately, most people find the decision to move online with your project planning & Gantt charts is a no brainer, since the productivity gains far outweigh the headaches of older desktop ways of working.